Antollo/Easypt2/docs/_site/built-ins/Number/classPrototype/toFloatingPoint/index.md

 ### Description

-Converts number to at least 4 bytes integer representation.
+Converts number to at least 8 bytes floating point number representation.
 Warning: after making a copy of this number it might convert to integer representation again.